karthikrk0180/Retail-Store-database-management/README.md

 # Store Database-Project
-A project on Database Management System consisting of several tables and SQL queries
+A course project on Database Management System consisting of several tables and SQL queries

+h1 Prerequisites